• <GetStart>

 Description

 The syncdata function is only supported when using CSPro DB or Encrypted CSPro DB data sources.
 Data sources in the legacy text format may not be synchronized using syncdata but instead can be transferred using the syncfile function.
-That function always transfers the entire file, however, increasing the amount of data transferred and allowing for one interviewer to overwrite the changes of another.
+That function always transfers the entire data source, however, increasing the amount of data transferred and allowing for one interviewer to overwrite the changes of another.

 You can use the synctime function to get the time of the last syncdata call.